 Investment performance for each segment shall be measured against market indexes with similar maturity characteristics.

 The Short-Term Segment shall be evaluated in comparison with the weighted average return (net book value rate of return) of the Standard & Poor’s Local Government Investment Pool All 30-Day rate (LGIP30D).
-The Standard & Poor’s LGIP30D represents Government Investment Pools that maintain a stable net asset value of $1 per share with a weighted average maturity of 60 days or less and is rated in Standard & Poor’s two highest money market fund rating categories: “AAAm” and “AAm.”
+The Standard & Poor’s LGIP30D represents Government Investment Pools that maintain a stable net asset value of $1 per share and are rated in Standard & Poor’s two highest money market fund rating categories: “AAAm” and “AAm.”

-The Intermediate-Term Segment shall be evaluated with the annual objective of achieving a comparable total return performance to the ICE BofA 1-3 Year Government Index or ICE BofA 1-5 Year Government Index.
-These maturity ranges are appropriate benchmarks based on the objectives of the University, and the weighted average duration should not exceed 120% of the benchmark.
+The Intermediate-Term Segment as well as any investments with SPIA shall be evaluated with the annual objective of achieving a comparable total return performance to the ICE BofA 1-3 Year Government Index or ICE BofA 1-5 Year Government Index.
+These maturity ranges are appropriate benchmarks based on the objectives of the University.
 The average credit quality shall be no less than “A”.

 For the Long-Term Segment, the Investment Advisor shall compare the investment results on a quarterly basis to appropriate peer universe benchmarks, as well as market indices in both equity and fixed income markets.
 Examples of benchmarks and indexes that will be used include the Russell 3000 Index for broad U.S. equity strategies; S&P 500 Index for large cap U.S. equities, Russell 2000 Index for small cap U.S. equities, MSCI ACWI ex-U.S. Index for broad based non-U.S. equity strategies; MSCI Europe, Australasia, and Far East (EAFE) Index for developed markets international equities, Barclays Capital Aggregate Bond Index for fixed income securities, and the U.S. 91 Day T-bill for cash equivalents.
-The Russell 3000 Index will be used to benchmark the U.S. equities portfolio; the MSCI ACWI ex-U.S. Index will be used to benchmark the non-U.S. equities portfolio; the Barclays U.S. Aggregate Bond Index will be used to benchmark the fixed income portfolio.
+The Russell 3000 Index will be used to benchmark the U.S. equities portfolio; the MSCI ACWI ex-U.S. Index will be used to benchmark the non-U.S. equities portfolio; the Bloomberg Barclays U.S. Aggregate Bond Index will be used to benchmark the fixed income portfolio.
 The categories “Other” will be benchmarked against appropriate indices depending on the specific characteristics of the strategies and funds used.

 Other indices may be used from time to time to measure the portfolio performance.